grafana/tempo/docs/tempo/website/api_docs/_index.md

 ### Ingest

-Tempo distributor uses the OpenTelemetry Receivers as a shim to ingest trace data.
+Tempo distributor uses the OpenTelemetry receiver as a foundation to ingest trace data.
-Note that these APIs are meant to be consumed by the corresponding client SDK or a pipeline service like Grafana Agent / OpenTelemetry Collector / Jaeger Agent.
+These APIs are meant to be consumed by the corresponding client SDK or pipeline component, such as Grafana Agent, OpenTelemetry Collector, or Jaeger Agent.

 |  Protocol | Type | Docs |
 |  -------- | ---- | ---- |